taufik-nurrohman/markdown/README.md

 The [CommonMark specification for automatic links](https://spec.commonmark.org/0.30#autolinks) doesn’t limit specific types of URL protocols.
-It just specifies the pattern so we can take advantage of the automatic link syntax to render it as a kind of “embed syntax”, which you can then turn it into a chunk of HTML elements.
+It just specifies the pattern so we can take advantage of the automatic link syntax to render it as a kind of “embed” syntax, which you can then turn it into a chunk of HTML elements.

 I’m sure this idea has never been done before and that’s why I want to be the first to mention it.
 But I’m not going to integrate this feature directly into my converter to keep it slim.
-I just want to give you a couple of ideas:
+I just want to give you a couple of ideas.

+Be aware that these tweaks are very naive, as they will directly convert the “embed” syntax without taking the block type into account.
+You may need to use [this filter](https://github.com/taufik-nurrohman/markdown-filter) to replace the “embed” syntax only in certain block types, e.g. to ignore the “embed” syntax inside a fenced code block syntax.

 #### YouTube Video Embed